Pseudopanax ferox

-Pseudopanax ferox, commonly known as toothed lancewood or horoeka, is a small tree endemic to New Zealand.
-It is similar to the more common lancewood, Pseudopanax crassifolius, but with more prominently tooth-shaped leaves.
+Pseudopanax ferox, commonly known as toothed lancewood or horoeka, is a small heteroblastic tree which belongs to the family Araliaceae.
+It is endemic to New Zealand, and is similar to the more common lancewood, Pseudopanax crassifolius, but with more prominently tooth-shaped leaves.
 The tree is sometimes called fierce lancewood, in reference to its fierce-looking saw-tooth shaped juvenile leaves.

 Description

-The juvenile leaves are a very dark grey-brown to grey-green colour, narrow, stiff and up to 40 cm long.
-Once the slow growing tree reaches maturity at 10 to 15 years, the leaf form becomes shorter, wider and dark green in colour.
+Pseudopanax ferox is a small heteroblastic plant, similar to P. crassifolius.
+This means the leaf patterns and growth habits are different depending on its stage of growth.

+A mature toothed lancewood can reach 6 metres height with a trunk of up to 25 cm in diameter.
 It is only in adulthood that the tree's shape changes from one central stem and downward growing leaves to a more typical tree shape with branches spreading to build a round head.

-A mature toothed lancewood can reach 6 metres height with a trunk of up to 25 cm in diameter.
-The mature trunk has distinctive longitudinal grooves which sometimes twist slightly.
+Leaves

+Seedling leaves of P. Ferox range from colors such as dark to light chocolate brown or almost black.